-A seminar on the nature and morality of love, sex, and friendship and their social meanings.
-Topics to be discussed may include, but are not limited to, familial love, marriage, homosexuality, prostitution, pornography, erotic love, sexual objectification, and the different forms of friendship.
+A seminar on the nature and morality of love, sex, and their social meanings.
+Topics to be discussed may include, but are not limited to, familial love, marriage, homosexuality, prostitution, pornography, erotic love, and sexual objectification.
 Emphasis is on the study of how gender norms inform our understanding of the controversies surrounding these topics.

 PHIL 321.
 Symbolic Logic.
 3 Hours.